Faster and Simpler Width-Independent Parallel Algorithms for Positive Semidefinite Programming: Introduction

-Therefore, as a corollary to the main theorem, we have the following cost bounds: \begin{corollary} The algorithm \procName{approxPSDP} can be implemented in $\otilde(n + M)$ work and $O(\log^{O(1)} M)$ depth. \end{corollary}

-If the input program is not given in this form, we can add a preprocessing step that factors each $\mat{A}_i$ into $\mat{Q}_i\mat{Q}_i^\tr$ since $\mat{A}_i$ positive semidefinite.
-Often, these matrices have certain structure that makes it easier to factor (e.g., Laplacians).
-In general, this preprocessing requires at most $O(n^4)$ work and $O(\log^3 n)$ depth using standard parallel QR factorization~\cite{JaJa:book92}.
-Similarly, we can factor and invert $\mat{C}$ in the same cost bound.
-We can often do better if $\mat{C}$ has some structure.
+If, however, the input program is not given in this form, we can add a preprocessing step that factors each $\mat{A}_i$ into $\mat{Q}_i\mat{Q}_i^\tr$ since $\mat{A}_i$ is positive semidefinite.
+In general, this preprocessing requires at most $O(m^{4})$ work and $O(\log^3 m)$ depth using standard parallel QR factorization~\cite{JaJa:book92}.
+Furthermore, these matrices often have certain structure that makes them easier to factor.
+Similarly, we can factor and invert $\mat{C}$ with the same cost bound, and can do better if it also has specialized structure.